Home Learning Resources

 With schooling now taking place in homes all across the province during the COVID-19 pandemic, KWAG has responded to the many calls we've received from teachers and parents alike to prepare accessible lessons you can download and print for use at home.

 Our Public Programs team have designed these easy-to-follow lesson plans and art activities in conversation with recent exhibitions and works in our Permanent Collection to promote visual literacy and encourage students to use their own imaginations to tell stories and make art inspired by historical and contemporary artists from across Canada.
 Read on to learn more about KWAG in Focus lesson plans available as downloadable PDF documents, and be sure to share your homework with us on social media using #KWAGinFocus!

-NEW!
 Mike MacDonald: Planting one Another (Primary/Junior/Intermediate)

 Our re-planting of Mike MacDonald's butterfly and medicine garden in partnership with the Woodland Cultural Centre sustains the late Mi'kmaq artist's work of cultivating these native plants in gardens from Vancouver to Halifax.
 These lesson plans encourage students to look more closely at the medicinal plants in Planting one Another, consider ways to promote biodiversity in their own communities, and includes instructions for creating a home for bees using common household items.

 Waterloo-based painter Amanda Rhodenizer explores the visual tensions between indoor and outdoor spaces in her work, as shown in Casual Frontier, a painting that was acquired for KWAG's Permanent Collection following its debut in our 2018 exhibition, The Brain is wider than the Sky.
 These lesson plans encourage students to look closely for suggested narratives in this scene, and include instructions for making collaged drawings based on rooms found in their own homes.